 Current Year Financial Statements," the Company evaluated the corrections and has determined that the related impact was material to the previously filed financial statement that contained the error, reported in the Company's Form 8-K for the audited balance sheet as of January 22, 2021.
 Therefore, the Company, in consultation with its Audit Committee, concluded that the Post-IPO Balance Sheet should be restated to present all Class A ordinary shares subject to possible redemption as temporary equity and to recognize accretion from the initial book value to redemption value at the time of its Initial Public Offering, and to classify all outstanding Warrants as liabilities.
-As such, the Company is reporting the restatements to the Post-IPO Balance Sheet should no longer be relied upon.
+As such, the Company is reporting the restatements to the Post-IPO Balance Sheet in this annual report.
+The previously presented Post-IPO Balance Sheet should no longer be relied upon.